Financial-Times/origami-build-tools/README.md

 	- sourcemaps: `Boolean | 'inline'` Set to true to output sourcemaps as a separate file, even if env is 'production'.
 Set to 'inline' to output sourcemaps inline (Default: false in production, true in development)
 	- loaders: `Array` Additional Webpack loaders for JavaScript files to run *before* imports-loader (removes AMD module support), babel-loader (which adds babel-runtime polyfills) and textrequireify-loader.
 OBT will search for loaders in its `node_modules` directory, but also in the project's `node_modules` folder.
 This way, you can install your own loaders and pass them to the `loaders` array by their name. e.g. `[coffee-loader]`
 	- standalone: `String` Export built file to a global variable with the name passed to this (Default: '')
+	- vars: `Object` These variables will be passed to the built resources as obt_var_{key}, with the corresponding value.
+Please note that the value will be a String.

 **In your JS files, you can use `obt_env`, which will be replaced with the value of `env` (either 'development' or 'production.').
 Bear in mind that it's not a variable, it will be replaced with the string.**